ITechEm/qa-delivery/README.md

 ⚡ Postman for backend API
 💾 MongoDB for database
 🧰 Stripe for payments
-🏭 CI and CD based on GitHub Actions
+🏭 GitHub for CI/CD
-🚢 Deployment using Vercel
+🚢 Vercel for deployment

 ```